 One of the most common reasons why people lack motivation at work, or tend to look for another job is because of the salary.
 In Japan, though, some companies generously provide their employees with a salary increase, which is called “base-up”.
 “Up” means “to increase” (as you’ll see it used that way in many ads) and “base” refers to the “basic pay”.

-Masukomi is a term made by shortening mass and communication, both pronounced in a Japanese accent that could be easily put into katakana.
+Masukomi is a term made by combining mass and communication, both pronounced in a Japanese accent that could be easily put into katakana.
 So, “mass” becomes “masu”, and “communication” is “kominikeishon”, shortened to only “komi”.

 In English, when you say mass communication you usually refer to the information exchanged at a large scale; however, in Japan, this term is used to mean mass media and press organizations.